OpenMDAO/dymos/dymos/docs/examples/water_rocket.rst

 In this example, we will optimize a water rocket for range and height at the apogee, using design variables that are easily modifiable just before launch: the empty mass, the initial water volume and the launch angle.
-This example builds on :ref:`multi-phase-cannonball`.
+This example builds on :ref:`multi-phase-cannonball` and is adapted from :cite:`bbahia_2020`.

 Nomenclature
 ------------